osmandapp/web/main/docs/user/plugins/development.md

 ## Widgets

-You can use OsmAnd development [Widgets](../widgets/info-widgets.md#-development-widgets) to get additional information about zoom level, map rendering speed, elevation of the map center above sea level, distance to map center, camera elevation and incline.
+You can use OsmAnd developer [Widgets](../widgets/info-widgets.md#-developer-widgets) to get information about zoom level, map rendering speed, elevation of the map center above sea level, distance to map center, camera elevation and incline.

 :::info  Important
-OsmAnd development Widgets can be added to the screen only when OsmAnd development plugin is enabled.
+OsmAnd developer Widgets can be added to the screen only when OsmAnd development plugin is enabled.
 :::

 ### FPS Widget

-The FPS Widget shows how fast the map and map elements are displayed and refreshed.
-The numeric value of this parameter displays the number of frames per second (FPS).
+The [FPS Widget](../widgets/info-widgets.md#fps-widget) shows how fast the map and map elements are displayed and refreshed.
+The numeric value is indicated in frames per second (FPS).

 <Tabs groupId="operating-systems">